FRC-Team3484/X25_RobotCode/docs/Organizing_This_Repository_And_Branches.md

 ## Branches
 This repository contains several branches that are used in different stages throughout the season

+- First, branches should be created for new larger features that are in progress (eg `launcher`, `auton`, `vision`, `commands`).
+Once these features have been implemented, they should be merged into `development` and then tested
-- `development` - New features are added to this branch, and this branch is used to merge other individual branches together
+- `development` - This branch is used to merge other individual branches together and for adding smaller features
 - `testing` - Once all the features are merged into the `development` branch, this branch is used to test the code.
 Any necessary changes and fixes should be committed here
 - `main` - Once the code in `testing` has been fully tested and is ready for competition, it should be merged into `main`.
 This code is ready for competition and shouldn't contain any experimental features or untested changes

-Additional branches should be created for new larger features that are in progress (eg `launcher`, `auton`, `vision`, `commands`).
-Once these features have been implemented, they should be merged into `development` and then tested

 ### Branch Naming Conventions
 Branches should be all lowercase and any spaces should be replaced with `-`